wesleycamargo/azure-docs.pt-br/articles/azure-stack/azure-stack-update-1803.md

 A seguir são problemas conhecidos de pós-instalação para compilação **20180323.2**.

 #### <a name="portal"></a>Portal
+- <!-- 2332636 - IS -->  When you use AD FS for your Azure Stack identity system and update to this version of Azure Stack, the default owner of the default provider subscription is reset to the built-in **CloudAdmin** user.
+  Solução alternativa: Para resolver esse problema, depois de instalar esta atualização, use a etapa 3 do [na pilha do Azure de confiança do provedor de declarações de automação de gatilho para configurar](azure-stack-integrate-identity.md#trigger-automation-to-configure-claims-provider-trust-in-azure-stack-1) procedimento para redefinir o proprietário da assinatura do provedor padrão.

 - A capacidade de [para abrir uma nova solicitação de suporte na lista suspensa](azure-stack-manage-portals.md#quick-access-to-help-and-support) de dentro do administrador do portal não está disponível.
 Em vez disso, use o seguinte link:
     - Para o Azure pilha sistemas integrados, use https://aka.ms/newsupportrequest.